mlhartme/pommes/README.md

     ~/Projects/github.com/net/oneandone/lavender $

 This searches the database for `lavender` projects and lets you choose between the hits.
 Selecting `1` would simply cd into the already existing checkout, choosing `2` also creates the checkout.
-Another use case: if you keep all release of your project a database, you can search when a given dependency as used.
+Another use case: if you keep all release of your project in a database, you can search when a given dependency as used.

 Technically, Pommes is a command line tool that maintains a database with project metadata.
 Pommes can:
-* crawl directories, svn, github, bitbucket or artifactory and add matching projects to the database
+* crawl directories, svn, github, bitbucket, gitea or artifactory and add matching projects to the database
 * search the database by coordinates, dependencies, scm location, etc.
 * perform (bulk-) scm operations, e.g. checkout all projects that match a query.